Learn How a Laboratory Information System (LIS) Can Make Your Lab More Efficient

 6. Workflow optimization & task automation improves staff performance & satisfaction

 Laboratory professionals often feel overworked and underappreciated and are constantly dealing with staff shortages and healthcare industry changes.
 Being continually asked to “do more with less” in a challenging career can lead to burnout and frustration.
 Especially this past year, the COVID-19 pandemic has created an even greater demand for qualified Medical Laboratory Scientists (MLS).
-By leveraging LIS tools and using your LIS to boost productivity, you can take some of the strain and pressure off lab staff and increase employee job satisfaction.
+By leveraging LIS tools and using your LIS to improve lab productivity, you can take some of the strain and pressure off lab staff and increase employee job satisfaction.
 In a time where we are feeling the shortage of trained MLSs more than ever, it is prudent to use every resource at hand.

 Leverage Your LIS Tools to Improve Employee Satisfaction & Reduce Stress